Cheng Li-wun: Career

 After graduating from law school, Cheng became a member of the Democratic Progressive Party (DPP), serving in the National Assembly as a representative from Taipei from 1996 to 2000 and in the party's youth organization afterwards.
-She was suspended and resigned from the party in 2002 following a dispute with the DPP leadership over the handling of the sexual harassment allegations against Twu Shiing-jer.
+In 2002, she publicly made disparaging comments about Acting Minister of Health and Welfare Twu Shiing-jer after he was accused of sexual harassment by a restaurant owner.
+The accuser later apologised after realising that he had confused Twu with another man, the Health Ministry's Department of Personnel chief Tu Hau-lin.
+Shortly after, Cheng was expelled from the party.

 Cheng left the Legislative Yuan following her departure from the DPP, but rumors that she now was aligned with the Pan-Blue Coalition were confirmed by her appearance at a March 2004 Kuomintang rally protesting the 2004 presidential election.
 Following her failed campaign to be elected as an independent candidate for Kaohsiung, she officially joined the Kuomintang (KMT) in 2005.
+She accompanied Kuomintang chairman Lien Chan's visit to mainland China in that year.
 She was quickly promoted within the party, and was elected as a party-list member of the Legislative Yuan in 2008.
 She was not reelected upon her run for a Taichung seat 2012, losing to Ho Hsin-chun.
 After her defeat, she served as Spokesperson of the Executive Yuan for two years, being replaced by Sun Lih-chyun.

 From her departure from the Executive Yuan to September 2015, she hosted a talk show on TVBS.
 She served as deputy secretary-general of the KMT between August and November 2018.
 She returned to the Legislative Yuan in 2020 and served as secretary-general of the KMT caucus in the Yuan in 2021.
 On October 12, 2021, she had a heated argument with DPP legislator Su Tseng-chang regarding the 2002 "ear-licking" case.
 She left the Yuan at the conclusion of her term in February 2024.
 On June 11, 2025, Cheng, Julian Kuo, Chen Pei-jer, Holger Chen, and others announced the foundation of the "Opposition Alliance", a party intended to "revive the spirit" of the tangwai movement and combat the DPP's so-called "Green Terror".